rhoneybul/udacity-data-engineering-capstone/README.md

 **cities**

 This table will provide a dimension table for the cities in the United States.
+We have chosen an 'all' distribution for this table, since it will not grow too large.

 | Table Name :: `cities`
-| - `city_id uuid UNIQUE` _uuid given for the city record_
+| - `city_id uuid NOT NULL PRIMARY KEY` _uuid given for the city record_
 | - `name varchar` _city name_
 | - `state varchar` _state name_
 | - `state_code varchar` _state code_

 **airport_codes**

 This table will serve as a dimension table, providing the codes for airports in the united states.
+We have chosen an 'all' distribution for this table, since it will not grow too large.

 | Table Name :: `airport_codes`
-| - `id varchar UNIQUE NOT NULL` _identifier for the airport_
+| - `id varchar UNIQUE NOT NULL PRIMARY KEY` _identifier for the airport_
 | - `type varchar` _the type of airport_
 | - `name varchar` _the airport name_
 | - `elevation_ft float` _the elevation of the airport in feet_